 - Does it enable systemic migration?
 Is this a better band-aid, or is it the foundational layer that allows me to escape the broken fee-for-service model altogether?

-The future belongs not to a collection of disconnected point solutions, but to integrated, economically-aligned ecosystems.
-The goal is no longer just convenient care.
-The goal is a self-reinforcing system where better health builds real wealth-for the employee and the organization.
+The future belongs not to disconnected point solutions but to integrated, aligned ecosystems.
+Convenient care isn't the goal.
+It's a self-reinforcing system where better health builds real wealth—for employee and organization alike.
+WellthCare, the first Health-to-Wealth Benefit System, delivers this by rewarding every verified preventive action with spendable Store dollars and automatic retirement contributions, while providing $0-co-pay care that works alongside existing coverage at no new out-of-pocket cost.
 That's the only way we'll finally fix what's broken.